A brief introduction to Luoyang Attractions

 Getting There: The old town is located in Laocheng District in the east of the city not far from the TV tower and to the west of the Luo River.
 A taxi from anywhere in the city should not cost more than 30RMB.

-The UNESCO certified Longmen Grottoes is the incredible collection of tens of thousands of Buddha’s carved in to the limestone cliffs over the Li River.
+The number one Luoyang attraction for any visitor to the city is the UNESCO certified Longmen Grottoes.
+Longmen is home to an incredible collection of tens of thousands of Buddha’s carved in to the limestone cliffs over the Li River.
 The carvings, differing in size from 1 inch (25mm) to a staggering 57 feet (17m), were all carried out between 493AD to 1127 AD under the auspices of different dynasties who ruled from Luoyang.

 Getting There: To get to Longmen you can take bus number 60 from Mudan Square (60 minutes – 1RMB) or take a taxi (30 minutes – don’t pay more than 50RMB).